safesoftware/FMETraining/README.md

 ## Course Structure ##

-The full course is made up of six main sections.
+The full course is made up of five main sections.
 These sections are:

 - Introduction to FME Server
 - Data Handling and FME Server